Knowledge Hub

 What is a Calderbank offer?

 A Calderbank offer is a settlement offer written as 'without prejudice save as to costs.'
-Put simply, this means that if you make a Calderbank offer and it’s not accepted by the other party, it can’t be referred to during the course of the legal proceedings relating to the claim itself, but it can be referred to the court on the question of costs at the end of the proceedings.
+This means that if you make a Calderbank offer and it’s not accepted by the other party, it can’t be referred to during the course of the legal proceedings relating to the claim itself, but it can be referred to the court on the question of costs at the end of the proceedings.

 What’s the difference between a Part 36 offer and a Calderbank offer?